moltin/docs.moltin.com/catalog/brands/relationships/parent-relationships.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Change the parent of a brand.
+Change the parent of a brand
 {% endapi-method-description %}

 {% api-method-spec %}
 {% api-method-request %}
 {% api-method-path-parameters %}
 {% api-method-parameter name="id" type="string" required=true %}
-The ID of the brand you wish to make relationships to.
+The ID of the brand you wish to make relationships to
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}

 {% api-method-body-parameters %}
 {% api-method-parameter name="type" type="string" required=false %}
-The type of related object \(should be brand\).
+The type of related object. (should be brand)
 {% endapi-method-parameter %}

 {% api-method-parameter name="id" type="string" required=false %}
-The ID of the parent brand.
+The ID of the parent brand
 {% endapi-method-parameter %}
 {% endapi-method-body-parameters %}
 {% endapi-method-request %}